Network Development Roadmap

 Changes in the energy system over the last decade have resulted in managing system voltages becoming an area of increasing challenge for the Electricity System Operator (ESO).
 We have seen a continual decrease in both minimum demand and reactive power consumption on distribution networks, resulting in an increasing need to absorb more reactive power on the transmission network.
 As a first step to developing a regional options assessment process for voltage requirements, these projects focus only on high voltage system issues.

 To find the most cost effective solutions to these new challenges, we are going beyond the traditional approaches of looking only at transmission based solutions.
-We believe greater value for consumers can be achieved by looking also at potential solutions on the distribution networks.
+We believe greater value for consumers can be achieved by looking also at distribution and market based solutions.

-Through our pathfinding projects – looking at the Pennines, Mersey and South Wales regions - we're working with TOs, DNOs and service providers to establish methods to identify the most cost effective approach to addressing these issues.
+Through our pathfinding projects we're working with TOs, DNOs and service providers to establish methods to identify the most cost effective approach to addressing these issues.

 We also want to explore the benefits and practicalities of applying a NOA-type approach to the operability aspects of system stability.
 In this context we are talking about stability of frequency, voltage and the ability of a network user to remain connected to the system during normal operation, during a fault and after a fault.
 Synchronous generation provides many benefits to system stability that will need to be replaced when this type of generation runs less frequently.